mensfeld/llm-docs-builder/README.md

 ## The Problem

-When LLMs fetch documentation, they typically get HTML pages designed for humans—complete with navigation bars, footers, JavaScript, CSS, and other overhead.
+When LLMs fetch documentation, they typically get HTML pages designed for humans - complete with navigation bars, footers, JavaScript, CSS, and other overhead.
 This wastes 70-90% of your context window on content that doesn't help answer questions.

 **Real example from Karafka documentation:**
 - Human HTML version: 72.4 KB